-It’s estimated that up to 70% of our patients may be eligible for the procedure.
-The total cost of the project is $22 million and the Foundation to raise $6.0 million of that total.
+It’s estimated that up to 70% of our patients may be eligible for here.
+The total cost of the project is $20 million and the Foundation seeks to raise $6.0 million of that total.
 Construction is slated to begin in Hospice House – St. Joseph Health’s Hospice and Palliative Care programs have longstanding